bvinc/go-sqlite-lite/README.md

 * **Lightweight** - Methods should be little more than a small wrapper around SQLite C functions.
 * **Performance** - Where possible, methods should be available to allow for the highest peformance possible.
 * **Understandable** - You should always know what SQLite functions are being called and in what order.
-* **Unsurprising** - Connections, PRAGMAs, transactions, binding, and stepping should work out of the box exactly as you would expect with SQLite.
+* **Unsurprising** - Connections, PRAGMAs, transactions, bindings, and stepping should work out of the box exactly as you would expect with SQLite.
 * **Debugable** - When you encounter a SQLite error, the SQLite documentation should be relevant and relatable to the Go code.
 * **Ergonomic** - Where it makes sense, convenient compound methods should exist to make tasks easy.